KarlosWGeek/IFZ-FortificationsRebalanced/README.md

 ## How to Install

 1. Download and install [IFZ-Moder](https://github.com/ChopperMonster/IFZ-Moder "IFZ-Moder").
 Launch the game with it installed and working at least one.
-2. Download this Git as a .zip file, open it and put the "Json" folder in the "Infection Free Zone_Data\StreamingAssets" folder.
+2. Download this Git as a .zip file, open it and open the "IFZ-FortificationsRebalanced-main" folder.
+3. Put the "Json" folder in the "Infection Free Zone_Data\StreamingAssets" folder.
-3. Load up a save or start a new game.
-Walls, towers and gates will now have the mod's HP values instead of the base game values.
+4. Load up a save or start a new game.
+New walls, towers and gates will now have the mod's HP values instead of the base game values.

 Made for and tested on game version 0.24.6.18 1 BETA.
 Earlier and future versions may be unsupported due to the game being in early access with semi-frequent updates.
 NOTE - Walls, towers and gates placed before the mod was installed will keep their previous values.
 It's recommended to start a new save with the mod instead of loading older ones.